The Best Places To Retire In North Carolina Hands Down

 Hickory

 Combining phone and electricity, your utility bill will run you around $385 per month.
-A visit to your doctor averages $147, while the cost of fueling up for your drive to the doctor's office will average 2.97 per gallon.
+A visit to your doctor averages $147, while the cost of fueling up for your drive to the doctor's office will average $2.97 per gallon.
 According to MIT's Living Wage Calculator, a single retiree with no dependents would need $41,831 to live comfortably in Hickory, while a couple would require $85,539 between the two of them.
 With the Bureau of Labor Statistics (BLS) noting that the average consumer expenditure is $78,535 per person, it's unquestionable that living in Hickory is a good financial choice for most retirees.

 Fayetteville

-In Fayetteville, according to Payscale, you'll find a cost of living 7% lower than the national average, thanks in large part to utilities, groceries, and housing 3%, 4%, and an outstanding 29% lower than the national average.
-As per Zillow, the average value of a home in Fayetteville was $220,766 in January 2026, and that includes a fractional increase over the last year of 0.1%.
-Meanwhile, the average rent was $1,426 per month for the same period, a discount of over $500 from the national average.
-According to ElderLife Financial, the average cost of living in local retirement community, 'The Carolina Highlands' is $2,595 per month, while the average for Fayetteville is $5,314.
-The 2026 national average for living in an assisted living community, as per CareScout, is $6,259.
-Healthcare costs are slightly higher based on Payscale's estimate, with a visit to your family doctor averaging around $162, however, there are no less than five hospitals in the region offering aging bodies premier access to healthcare, so long as they can afford it.
-It's one major expense you should plan for before retirement anyway.
+According to ElderLife Financial, the average cost of living in local retirement community The Carolina Highlands was $2,595 per month in early 2026, while the average for Fayetteville was $5,314.
+Meanwhile, the 2026 national average for living in an assisted living community, as per CareScout, is $6,259.
+Healthcare costs are slightly higher based on Payscale's estimate, with a visit to your family doctor averaging around $162, however, there are no less than five hospitals in the region offering premier access to healthcare, so long as you can afford it.
+That said, healthcare is a major expense you should plan for before retirement anyway.

-As a noted military sanctuary community thanks to its proximity to Fort Bragg, it may also be one of the best places for an ex-service member to use their military discount, which is another way to balance a budget in retirement.
+As a noted military sanctuary community – thanks to its proximity to Fort Bragg — it may also be one of the best places for an ex-service member to use their military discount, which is another way to balance a budget in retirement.

 Mooresville